For students currently in grades 9–12

 Return — Travel Day

-Fly from Hong Kong to Los Angeles with your group and a leader, then continue on to your final destination.
+Fly from Shanghai to Los Angeles with your group and a leader, then continue on to your final destination.
 To learn more about how we organize travel, click here.

 Itinerary